-The Connecticut Supreme Court ruled Thursday that a lawsuit against Remington, filed by the parents of children killed in the 2012 at Sandy Hook Elementary School shooting, can proceed.
+The Connecticut Supreme Court ruled Thursday that a lawsuit against Remington can proceed.
+Parents of children killed in the 2012 Sandy Hook Elementary School shooting filed the lawsuit.

 Justices narrowly voted 4-3 allowing the lawsuit to move forward.
 The lawsuit challenges how Remington marketed the Bushmaster AR-15 used at Sandy Hook to younger shooters.
-A lower-court judge dismissed the lawsuit in 2016, referencing that Remington is protected under federal law.
+Referencing federal law, and the protection it provides Remington, a lower-court judge dismissed the lawsuit in 2016.

 New Ruling From the Connecticut Supreme Court

-The 2005 Protection of Lawful Commerce in Arms Act (PLCAA) protects firearms manufacturers from being held liable for mass shooting.
+Enacted in 2005, the Protection of Lawful Commerce in Arms Act (PLCAA) protects firearms manufacturers from liability for mass shooting.
 So what changed Thursday?

-The judges found an exemption to the PLCAA that allows the plaintiffs to challenge Remington’s marketing tactics.
-According to a report from Reuters, the Connecticut Supreme Court said the families could present their claims via an “exemption to the 2005 federal shield law, basing it on a Connecticut consumer protection statute.”
+The judges found an exemption to the PLCAA subsequently allowing the plaintiffs to challenge Remington’s marketing tactics.
+As a result, according to a report from Reuters, the Connecticut Supreme Court said the families could present their claims via an “exemption to the 2005 federal shield law, basing it on a Connecticut consumer protection statute.”